-N. G. Sharma, M. Silarski, J. Chhokar, E. Czerwiński, C. Curceanu, K. Dulski, K. Farbaniec, A. Gajos, R. Del Grande, M. Gorgol, B. C. Hiesmayr, B. Jasińska, K. Kacprzak, Ł. Kapłon, D. Kisielewska, K. Klimaszewski, G. Korcyl, P. Kowalski, N. Krawczyk, W. Krzemień, T. Kozik, E. Kubicz, M. Mohammed, Sz.
-Niedźwiecki, M. Pałka, M. Pawlik-Niedźwiecka, L. Raczyński, J. Raj, S. Sharma, S. Shivani, R. Y. Shopa, M. Skurzok, W. Wiślicki, B. Zgardzińska, P. Moskal
+N. G. Sharma[®], M. Silarski, J. Chhokar, E. Czerwiński, C. Curceanu, K. Dulski, K. Farbaniec, A. Gajos, R. Del Grande, M. Gorgol, B. C. Hiesmayr, B. Jasińska, K. Kacprzak, Ł. Kapłon, D. Kisielewska, K. Klimaszewski, G. Korcyl, P. Kowalski, N. Krawczyk, W. Krzemień, T. Kozik, E. Kubicz, M. Mohammed, Sz.
+Niedźwiecki, M. Pałka, M. Pawlik-Niedźwiecka, L. Raczyński, J. Raj, S. Sharma, S. Shivani, R. Y. Shopa, M. Skurzok, W. Wiślicki, B. Zgardzińska, and P. Moskal

-Abstract-In this article a new method for the reconstruction of hit-position and hit-time of photons in long scintillator detectors is investigated.
-This research is motivated by the recent development of the positron emission tomography scanners based on plastic scintillators.
-The proposed method constitutes a new way of signal processing in Multi-Voltage-Technique.
+Abstract-In this article, a new method for the reconstruction of hit-position and hit-time of photons in long scintillator detectors is investigated.
+This article is motivated by the recent development of the positron emission tomography scanners based on plastic scintillators.
+The proposed method constitutes a new way of signal processing in multivoltage-technique.
 It is based on the determination of the degree of similarity between the registered signals and the synchronized model signals stored in a library.
-The library was established for a set of well defined hit-positions along the length of the scintillator.
+The library was established for a set of well-defined hit-positions along the length of the scintillator.
 The Mahalanobis distance was used as a measure of similarity between the two compared signals.
-The method was validated on the experimental data measured using twostrips J-PET prototype with dimensions of 5x9x300 mm.
-The obtained Time-of-Flight (TOF) and spatial resolutions amount to 325 ps (FWHM) and 25 mm (FWHM), respectively.
-The TOF resolution was also compared to the results of an analogous study done using Linear Fitting method.
-The best TOF resolution was obtained with this method at four predefined threshold levels which was comparable to the resolution achieved from the Mahalanobis distance at two pre-defined threshold levels.
-Although the algorithm of Linear Fitting method is much simpler to apply than the Mahalanobis method, the application of the Mahalanobis distance requires a lower number of applied threshold levels and, hence, decreases the costs of electronics used in PET scanner.
+The method was validated on the experimental data measured using two-strips J-PET prototype with